ElGeroIngles/wfc_mc/README.md

 ![grid_tree_grass](https://i.imgur.com/Njy8yhq.png)

-The algorithm placed a grass tile because it could only place that tile, we say that .
+The algorithm placed a grass tile because it could only place that tile, we say that it has been **collapsed**.
 If we let the algorithm finish the grid it will look like this:

 ![grid_full](https://i.imgur.com/pWc1hhX.png)